-Melania Trump's American Dream
+Melania Trump: From soft-spoken schoolgirl to next first lady

 They married in 2005 in a lavish ceremony at Trump's Mar-a-Lago estate in Florida -- the same property where, one year later, a People magazine journalist who was there to write a story about the couple's anniversary says Trump tried to force himself on her.

-Trump and his campaign have vigorously denied the accusation, which comes on the heels of reports about alleged inappropriate behavior by Trump at beauty contests he owned.
+Trump and his campaign have vigorously denied the accusation.

-Former Miss Arizona Tasha Dixon -- who competed in the 2001 Miss USA pageant -- told CNN that Trump "came strolling right in" to the changing room before the show.
-"Some girls were topless, other girls were naked," she said.

-Another beauty queen from Melania's hometown has a different view of the Trumps.

-If Melania has receded from the public eye in America, her visibility in her native country is almost nonexistent.
+Melania's visibility in her native country is almost nonexistent.
 Although her husband's exploits are often front page news here, journalists in Ljubljana can't recall the last time she did an interview with Slovenian media.

 Back in Sevnica, family friends say they haven't seen Melania in years.
 Her parents still own a house in town, but since their grandson Barron -- Trump's only child with Melania -- was born in 2006, they spend most of their time in New York, according to neighbors.

-Standing in the courtyard of the medieval castle overlooking Sevnica, the town's mayor tries to describe what it would mean if Trump - and by extension Melania -- wins on November 8.
+Standing in the courtyard of the medieval castle overlooking Sevnica, the town's mayor Srecko Ocvirk tried ahead of voting day to describe what it would mean if Trump - and by extension Melania -- won the election.

-"It would be a message to the younger generation that people from a tiny country can have success on the global stage," says Srecko Ocvirk.
+"It would be a message to the younger generation that people from a tiny country can have success on the global stage," he said.

-He offers up his own piece of advice from one politician to another.

-"I try to think first, and then speak," he says.
-"That would also be my advice to Donald Trump."
+Following Wednesday's projected result, we'll now see how true those words are.